epidemiology-stan/epidemiology-stan.github.io/README.md

 inference in HIV epidemiology](https://www.ucl.ac.uk/population-health-sciences/sites/population-health-sciences/files/stirrup_nash_3april2019_0.pdf)

 ## Epidemiology papers
-For a list of epidemiology papers using Stan, see [here](https://leogrin.github.io/papers), and [here](https://discourse.mc-stan.org/t/stan-being-used-to-study-and-fight-coronavirus/14296/14) for an updated list of examples specifically on Covid-19.
+For a list of epidemiology papers using Stan, see [here](https://leogrin.github.io/papers).
+You can also find [here](https://discourse.mc-stan.org/t/stan-being-used-to-study-and-fight-coronavirus/14296/14) an updated list of papers specifically on Covid-19.

 ## More ressources on ODE in Stan
 [Differential Equations Based Models in Stan](https://mc-stan.org/events/stancon2017-notebooks/stancon2017-margossian-gillespie-ode.html)